This image was used to illustrate Swiss absinthe moving "from the shade to the light" when they were legalized in 2005.

 51. La Fée NV.
 38%.
 I expect this one will arouse some interest on the Forums!
 Fée Verte discussion here.

 52. Edward 111: Discovered in late night Tweets on Twitter.
 One of us may have been drinking (it helps!).
 Formula and label now approved.
 A traditional bleue style absinthe that will be produced in upstate New York and launch by mid to end of summer 2009 in NYC.
+Now appears to have been withdrawn.

 53. Duplais Blanche: reviews.
 The 4th absinthe from Tempus Fugit with rumours of at least one more to come.